mathiasgredal/neoboot/README.md

 Due to the use of tokio inside both hickory and hyper, it doesn't seem possible to these libraries.
 Since there is no good recursive dns resolver in rust, i will just allow calls to the u-boots lwip resolver.
 We need better controls for DHCP and static IP configuration and network error handling.
+Reqwless supports TLS, but it doesn't support verifying certificates.
+Using rusttls with rusttls-rustcrypto would work, but requires a lot of work.
+We could also ignore certificate verification, and do our own certificate verification using JWT's:
+- Client makes a request to a server, including a request token
+- Server responds, and in the header it has signed the original request using x509 certificate
+- Client verifies the signature using the public key in the certificate
+- If the signature is valid, the client trusts the server

+### 2025-02-24
+I have made a new executor, which handles wakers better.
+It seems that we can get hyper and rustls to work.
+But there is an issue with the virtio-net driver which causes the tls stream to fail halfway through.

+### 2025-03-01
+Rusttls and hyper now work together.